mhofmann-Khoury/knit_script/README.md

 }
 ```

-Working in half gauge requires us to manually keep track of a variety of details that knit script is designed to avoid.
+Working in half-gauge requires us to manually keep track of a variety of details that knit script is designed to avoid.
 Because of this, knit script has support for gauging build directly into the language.

 We introduce two concepts into the language: Gauge and Sheets.

 Gauge is a spacing schema for the needles, allowing us to skip over needles.
-For instance, to knit at half gauge we set the `Gauge` to 2.
+For instance, to knit at half-gauge we set the `Gauge` to 2.
 This will cause us to skip every other needle.
 To knit at a third gauge we set `Gauge` to 3, and so on.
 Note that you do not generally want to work at large gauges (i.e., > 4) because this creates unseemly long floats.
 Knit Script won't stop you though, so try it out on your machine.
 Gauge defaults to 1 (full gauge) so that we knit on every needle.

 So if we set the Gauge to 2 we will only b knitting on the even needles.
-Consider this simple KnitScript which knits the first four front needles at half gauge:
+Consider this simple KnitScript, which knits the first four front needles at half-gauge:

 ```knit_script
 with Gauge as 2, Carrier as 1:{